-&lt;sup>7 We need to natively use SJCL for attacks: the demo page for SJCL (https://bitwiseshiftleft.github.io/sjcl/demo/) cannot be used since (to our understanding) it only accepts ASCII strings for plaintext, while our attacks need a plaintext that cannot be encoded to a valid ASCII string.
+7 We need to natively use SJCL for attacks.
+The demo page of SJCL (https://bitwiseshiftleft.github.io/sjcl/demo/) cannot be used since (to our understanding) it only accepts ASCII strings for plaintext, while our attacks need a plaintext that cannot be encoded to a valid ASCII string.